Jon-jon Jalosjos: House of Representatives

 In the 18th Congress, he was currently one of the vice chairpersons of the House Committee on Appropriations, and a member of the House Committee on Civil Service and Professional Regulation.

 He was re-elected in the May 9, 2022 election.
 However, on July 21, the Supreme Court issued a status quo ante order after his challenger Roberto Uy Jr. protested the election results and the disqualification of nuisance candidate Federico Jalosjos (not related to Romeo Jr.), whose votes were added to the representative's total votes, on June 7.
 Thus, he vacated his seat before the start of the 19th Congress.

+Business career

+Apart from other business ventures within his family, Jalosjos also serves as President and Chief Executive Officer of Television and Production Exponents (TAPE) Inc., then-producer of the longest-running noontime variety show Eat Bulaga! after Tony Tuviera's forced retirement in March 2023.

+In 2023, he and his brother Bullet were linked in the internal rift between TAPE and Eat Bulaga!s main hosts Tito Sotto, Vic Sotto, and Joey de Leon, which led to their abrupt departure from the company, but not leaving Eat Bulaga! itself, on May 31, 2023.

+In 2024, Jalosjos Jr. steps down as President and Chief Executive Officer of Television and Production Exponents (TAPE) Inc. and succeeded by Malou Choa-Fagar.

 Personal life

 Jalosjos is married to Marjorie Nepomuceno Jalosjos, who served as barangay captain of Barangay Patawag, Liloy, Zamboanga del Norte, president of the Liga ng mga Barangay Zamboanga Peninsula, and currently as Assistant Secretary for Special Concerns of the Department of the Interior and Local Government.

+Their son, Romeo "Potz" Flores Jalosjos III was known as the first evictee of PBB: Teen Clash 2010.

+Their families are also has a long time friendship with the families of fellow politicians Manny Villar.